Use of Cryptography in Malware Obfuscation: Related Work

 \descr{Other Work Related.} There are some other works worth mentioning in the use of cryptographic tools in malware.
 Some of these works are modifications of environmental keying, and are therefore left out as they retain the basics of that construct.
 For instance, the Bradley virus~\cite{filiol-malicious} uses nested encryption, where the key for the first encryption is derived from the environment variable.
 If the hash of this derived key matches the hardcoded hash, then the program continues to decrypt the next segment of the program.
-Otherwise it deletes the whole malware.
-Perhaps, the most notable area of work marrying cryptography and malware is cryptovirology~\cite{young1996cryptovirology}, which deals with the study of malware that use cryptography to encrypt operations on the victim's computer.
+Otherwise it deletes the whole malware. {A related use of multiple encryptions is presented in~\cite{di2016transcriptase}.
+The main issue handled here is that a single encryption layer to encrypt the payload increases the entropy of the program which could therefore be flagged as malware via entropy analysis.
+The authors' solution is to use a substitution cipher to reduce the entropy of the first encryption layer, followed by a third encryption layer which converts the output of the second layer into a code-like format.} Perhaps, the most notable area of work marrying cryptography and malware is cryptovirology~\cite{young1996cryptovirology}, which deals with the study of malware that use cryptography to encrypt operations on the victim's computer.
 Ransomware are the most notable example of such malware.
 However, note that the use of cryptography in such programs is not meant for obfuscation, as encryption is used mainly for denying access to files with only the malware author having the means to decrypt them.
+Similar to the spirit of the steganographic nature of the deniable encryption scheme, the authors in~\cite{suarez2015stegomalware} discuss the use of steganography to hide malicious executable components in the assets directory of smartphone apps, e.g., multimedia files.
+As the authors note this only promises evading detection via static analysis as these malicious components would be retrieved during run-time.
+Another area of work related to the topic of this paper is white-box cryptography~\cite{chow2003white}.
+The predominant goal of white-box cryptography is security against a powerful adversary who is in control of the execution environment of a cryptographic program (such as a block cipher) and obtains an implementation of it with an embedded key.
+Unfortunately, most if not all implementations that purportedly provide protection against key extraction from a white-box attacker have been shown to be broken~\cite{bock2020white}.
+Note that even a successful white-box implementation will not protect a malware from evasion via dynamic analysis.